eurisko-us/eurisko-us.github.io/_pages/space-empires-reference.md

 Each round of combat starts with "ship screening", in which a player with more ships is given the opportunity to remove its ships from the combat round (but the number of ships that are left in combat must be at least the number of ships that the opponent has in that square).

 <br><br>
 Then, a "combat order" is constructed, in which ships are sorted by their attack class.
 The first ship in the combat order can attack any other ship.
-A 10-sided die is rolled, and if the attacker's (attack strength + attack technology) minus the defender's (defense strength + defense technology) is less than or equal to the die roll, then a hit is scored.
+A 10-sided die is rolled, and if the attacker's (attack strength + attack technology) minus the defender's (defense strength + defense technology) is greater than or equal to the die roll, then a hit is scored.
 Once a ship sustains a number of hits equal to its hull size, it is destroyed.

 <br><br>
 The above procedure is repeated for each ship in the combat order.
 Then, if there are still ships from both teams left over, another round of combat begins.
 Combat continues until only one team's ships occupy the square.